SkylineCommunications/dataminer-docs-connectors/connector/doc/Techex_MWCore.md

 - **ETR 290**: When the statistics connection is enabled, the table on this subpage lists ETR messages related to the sources.

-- **Sources States**: The table on this subpage lists the source states (e.g., error caused by zero bitrate detected in the last 10 seconds).
+- **Sources States**: The table on this subpage lists the source states (e.g. error caused by zero bitrate detected in the last 10 seconds).
 You can choose to include all sources or only the active ones.

-- **Outputs States**: The table on this subpage lists the output states (e.g., error caused by an invalid passphrase).
+- **Outputs States**: The table on this subpage lists the output states (e.g. error caused by an invalid passphrase).
 You can choose to include all outputs or only the active ones.

 ### Cluster Members